crtzk/EDM/Midterm Task 2/README.md

 ## Step-by-Step Process
 ### Step 1: Download and Load Data
 - Download the dataset (Uncleaned_DS_jobs.csv)
 - Open Excel
 - Go to Data, New Query, Open File, Text/CSV
 - Click Load and then Edit using Power Query Editor

 ### Step 2: Duplicate Raw Data
 - Right-click the dataset in the Queries pane
 - Select Duplicate

 ### Step 3: Clean Salary Data
 - Select the Salary Estimate column
 -  Go to Transform Menu, Extract, Text Before Delimiter
 - Type "(" and click OK
--     reate two new columns: Min Salary and Max Salary
+- Create two new columns: Min Salary and Max Salary
    - Select Salary Estimate column → Add Column Menu → Column from Examples → From Selections
    - Type the first min salary value and press Enter (all rows will auto-fill)
    - Rename column to "Min Sal"